marynamelnichuk/sfg-di/README.md

+#Configuring env properties in IntelliJ IDEA
+Go to Edit Configurations...
+Find 'Environment variables' and add new value using upercase
+Example: USERNAME=OVERYDEDMARYNA

 # Dependency Injection Examples

 This repository is for an example application built in my [Spring Framework 5 - Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO) online course